 The terminal "to."

-("TB" is omitted when the sleeve is marked.)
+runs. ("TB" is omitted when the sleeve is marked.)
 The third designation is the

 of terminal board 101 (terminal "from" 2A on the spaghetti sleeving).

 way.
-The conductor is going "from" terminal 7B on terminal
+The conductor is going "from" terminal 7B on terminal board 401

 P number would be substituted for the terminal board number marking on the sleeving.

 The conductors in the cable are color-coded black, white, and green.
 At shore bases

-is connected to ground and to the frame of the applicance or tool.
+is connected to ground and to the frame of the appliance or tool.

 Q5.
 What markings are found on spaghetti sleeving?

 of its own and with a specific purpose.
 Each of the various diagrams discussed in

 · To learn a specific system operation